mrakgr/Trading-Journal/journal_2025.md

 ![resume](images/image-539.png)

 Updated the resume.
 It doesn't look too bad, doesn't it?
 It should improve my employability going forward, if my personal projects don't end up bearing fruit.

+9:40am.
+Now let me see how to get those tax reports to my accountant.

+...No, it seems I have to wait for the year to finish in order to generate the report.

+10:15am.
+Emailed the necessary info to my accountant.
+I just sent her the activity statements in .pdf, .html and .csv formats.